 The Scarlett drivers are straightforward although the device can be used without them you'll miss out on the analog mixing.
 After installing the drivers, I rebooted and launched the mixer which immediately updated the firmware of the 6i6, which took mere seconds.
 No word on what the firmware update did but googling revealed that it improved sample rate switching for OS X (MacOS) users and enabled standalone mode so the device can continue routing audio even if the computer isn't turned on, very cool.

 The software mixer is straightforward, with handy routing presets and input gain control which is useful for the inputs that do not have hardware controls.
 Any configuration preset can be saved as a snapshot and instantly reloaded, likely more useful for the Scarlett featuring more inputs and outputs but still welcome.
-Several of the mixer elements also control hardware switches on the device like Input Gain control or line level vs instrument for the front facing.
+Several of the mixer elements also control hardware switches on the device like Input Gain control or line level vs instrument for the front facing ports.
 There's a gift and a curse, the hardware is small and compact, but it means its entirely driver and support dependent to set the device settings, whereas, with previous devices I've owned, line vs instrument gain control was hardware facing.
 Even with bad drivers, the AudioKontrol functioned as a simple USB input/output device regardless.
 With any luck though, support will be long-in-tooth.

 Everyone's home studio will look a little different so to give users a chance to contrast and compare; my current setup is as follows:

 Computer: Mac Pro 2008 with oodles of upgrades

 Monitoring: Vanatoo Transparent Ones with a MartinLogan Dynamo 300 subwoofer, Beyerdynamic DT-990 headphones

 Inputs: Numark NS7 Numark Performance Controller (motorized turntable controller with audio output), various Microphones